SteveDunn/Intellenum/docs/site/Writerside/topics/discussions/Overview.md

 This is what Intellenum is.

 There are a few other libraries for dealing with enums.
 Some, for example, SmartEnum, declare a base class containing functionality.
-Others, e.g. EnumGenerators, use attributes on standard enums to generate source code.
+Others, e.g., EnumGenerators, use attributes on standard enums to generate source code.

 Intellenum is a mixture of both.
 It uses an attribute to specify an 'enum' and then source-generates the functionality.

-# FAQ
+## FAQ

-## How fast is it? ⚡
+### How fast is it? ⚡

 Very fast!
 Here's some comparisons of various libraries (and the default `enum` in C#)